bignosethethird/af-ZA_joomla_lang/README.md

 Your branch is up-to-date with 'origin/3.9'.
 ```

-Also do this to intentionlly obliterate any code changes that you have made thus far on branch '3.9', and to start afresh.
+Also do this to intentionlly obliterate any code changes that you have made thus far on branch '3.9' and have not committed and pushed to remote, and to start afresh.

 * Create a new branch off the currently-selected branch '3.9':